Mbrchnelova/YLVIS/README.md

 - hypersonic computational fluid dynamics (CFD) simulations
 - CFD simulations of the solar chromosphere and solar corona but it can be used by whoever for whatever.
+Note: this code is an intellectual property of KU Leuven, CmPA.

 This is a simple pyton-based meshing program capable of generating GAMBIT neutral mesh files for your CFD simulations for: